canonical/design.ubuntu.com/apps/building-blocks/list-items/index.md

 </div>
   <div class="ten-col">
   <h4>Edit contacts</h4>
-  <p>In the Contacts app for example, the list of contacts is made editable to allow users to delete or edit a contact’s information.</p>
+  <p>In the Contacts app for example, the list of contacts is made editable to allow users to delete or edit a contact&#8217;s information.</p>
 </div>
   <div class="ten-col">
   <ol><li>A user selects an item in the list by using the edit icon in the header.</li><li>The list becomes selectable with checkboxesthat provides swiping actions for multi-select mode.</li><li>The header changes to reveal editing actions, and the header section is replaced with a toolbar underneath the main header with further editing actions.</li></ol>